hsoffos/hsoffos/README.md

 - I have an extreme knack for automation, and a habit of identifying problems and impediments many months in advance.
 - Currently flourishing in data & AI engineering at Wells Fargo, planning and executing my own interesting, high-value AIML projects.
 - I really love building things, solving problems, and overcoming new challenges.
-- I’m interested in collaborating on:
+- I’m interested in collaborating on: <br/>
-      - Algorithmic Trading (Data Engineering & Processing)
+      - Algorithmic Stock, Commodities, ForEx, and Futures Trading (Data Engineering & Processing). <br/>
       - Full Stack Development (Exposing data to clients, allowing clients to build models with my packages).
 - If you have a compelling AI project, I'd love to hear about it!